 Peppol and Mercurius aim to facilitate the transition to electronic invoicing.
 If your invoicing software is able to issue an electronic invoice that complies with the Peppol framework (and therefore with the European Standard), all you have to do is use this software.
 This is already the case for many software programs.

 If this is not the case, you can manually send your invoice on the Mercurius portal.

 How can I log onto the Mercurius portal?

-The legal representatives of any Belgian company (registered as such with the ECB, the Crossroads Bank for Enterprises) can log onto to the Mercurius portal using their electronic identity card.
+The legal representatives of any Belgian company (registered as such with the CBE, the Crossroads Bank for Enterprises) can log onto to the Mercurius portal using their electronic identity card.

 In addition, each company, through its main (or local) access manager), can appoint an invoicing manager, who will have access to the Mercurius portal as the company's representative.
 The role of "Invoicing Manager" is assigned via the “Ma gestion des rôles eGov.
 For more information on how to access the Mercurius portal, read this page.